 Dogs get sick every day.
-But when does it become so serious that you have to see a vet?
-Thankfully, mild cases of vomiting are the most common, and can be treated very easily at home with a bit of time and lots of love.
-There are a few things to consider when your dog is sick. **If your dog is vomiting to the point that he or she can’t stop, or if it is accompanied by diarrhea or shaking, take it to a vet – at least CALL a vet – it is an emergency!** As I am assuming that it is not a life-or-death situation, we’ll talk about how to treat a vomiting dog.
+But when does it become so severe that you have to see a vet?
+Thankfully, mild cases of vomiting are the most common and can be treated very easily at home with a bit of time and lots of love.
+There are a few things to consider when your dog is sick. **If your dog is vomiting to the point that he or she can’t stop, or if it has diarrhea or is shaking, take it to a vet – at least CALL a vet – it is an emergency!** As I assume that it is not a life-or-death situation, we’ll talk about how to treat a vomiting dog.

 There are so many different reasons why dogs vomit.
-While humans usually have a virus or ate something that has gone bad, dog’s stomachs work a bit different.
+While humans usually have a virus or have eaten something that has gone bad, dogs’ stomachs work a bit differently.

 - Many dogs are chewers.
-Chomping on everything and anything that they can get their teeth on.
-Unfortunately, this leads to pieces of toys being chewed off and swallowed, or even shards of wood or bones.
-(My best friend’s puppy decided that she loved the taste of their couch one day, and yes – she would sneak off and chomp on the arms and legs, as well as the cushions 🙁 )
+They chew on everything and anything that they can get their teeth on.
+Unfortunately, this leads to pieces of toys being chewed off and swallowed or even shards of wood or bones.
+(My best friend’s puppy decided that she loved the taste of their couch one day, and yes – she would sneak off and nibble on the arms and legs, as well as the cushions 🙁 )

-When something like this happens, unfortunately as a pet parent, you should look at the vomit and make sure whatever they ate actually came out.
+Unfortunately, when something like this happens as a pet parent, you should look at the vomit and make sure whatever they ate came out.
 It may very well come out of the other end as well.
-You might want to call your vet and let them know the situation, they may be able to give you other advice on this one.
+You might want to call your vet and let them know the situation; they may be able to give you additional advice on this one.

-- Worms are a very common problem when it comes to dogs, especially puppies.
+- Worms are a widespread problem when it comes to dogs, especially puppies.
 There are a few different types of these parasites, and some of them do cause vomiting.

 - Remember getting those rounds of vaccines for your puppy?
 Or taking them to the vet for their ‘shots’ that, unfortunately, some people insist their dog doesn’t need… those vaccines protect your dog from very nasty illnesses like parvo or distemper.
-If your dog is throwing up uncontrollably, and may also have diarrhea or is becoming lethargic very quickly, chances are very good that they have one of these viruses, and it is extremely important to get them to a vet or clinic as soon as possible.
+Suppose your dog is throwing up uncontrollably and may also have diarrhea or is becoming lethargic very quickly.
+In that case, there is a very good chance that they have one of these viruses, and it is crucial to get them to a vet or clinic as soon as possible.

-- Many dogs suffer with motion sickness.
-That nasty, queasy feeling that just suddenly explodes.
+- Many dogs suffer from motion sickness.
+That nasty, queasy feeling that suddenly explodes.
 (Unless you have motion sickness, you’ll never understand… that’s the only way that I can describe it.)

 - One of the most common reasons a dog gets sick is a fast diet change.
-I don’t mean like sneaking a piece of food under the table is going to make her sick (it might, so be careful).
-I mean if you change the dog food that you regularly feed your dog.
+I don’t mean like sneaking a piece of food under the table is going to make your pup sick (it might, so be careful).
+I mean, if you change the dog food that you regularly feed your dog.
 If you have to change their food, do it gradually.

 An extreme change (a new food all at once) could make them very ill.
 If you have to change your dog’s diet, you should do it gradually.
-If you look on the bag, or can, it will tell you how to do this safely.
+If you look at the bag or can, it will tell you how to do this safely.

 Canine Vomiting Treatment

 I have often wondered why my dog ate grass (especially tall grass) before she would throw up.
-In my research, I have learned that oftentimes, the grass will help to protect their throat if they swallowed a bone or piece of plastic.
+In my research, I have learned that the grass will often help protect their throat if they swallowed a bone or piece of plastic.

-As my title asks.
-‘Is starving your sick dog really the answer?’
-This depends on why your dog is getting sick, and how long it lasts.
-A good piece of advice is to take the food away for a day or two, but keep clean water available at all times.
-I don’t think you should ever really starve them.
-That’s just like the old adage ‘starve the fever’ or ‘starve the flu’ in a human being.
-If the vomiting continues, your dog may start to get dehydrated, and that will just lead to more problems.
+As my title asks, ‘Is starving your sick dog really the answer?’
+It depends on why your dog is getting sick and how long it lasts.
+A good piece of advice is to take the food away for a day or two but keep clean water available at all times.
+I don’t think you should never really starve them.
+That’s just like the adage ‘starve the fever’ or ‘starve the flu’ in a human being.
+If the vomiting continues, your dog may start to get dehydrated, and that will lead to more problems.

 How to Treat a Vomiting Dog – Food and Drink

 In my years of parenting fur babies, I have always been told that rice and boiled chicken (unseasoned) are the best options.
-I would start out with just a little bit and see how it goes.
+I would begin with just a little bit and see how it goes.
 Just a little bit at a time, making sure it settles in their stomach.
-Even when they are feeling better, it’s best to stick with the rice and chicken for a day or so.
+Even when they’re feeling better, it’s best to stick with rice and chicken for a day or so.

 When Should You Call the Vet?

 - If this is the first time you have ever seen a sick dog, give your vet a call.
 They will probably offer some of the advice above, depending on the situation. *Usually* they will have you wait a day or two, as long as the vomiting isn’t intense.
-As long as they’re staying hydrated and are not becoming lethargic (will not or cannot stand up or move).
+Make sure they stay hydrated and do not become lethargic.
+(Lethargic meaning they cannot or will not move or walk.)

-- If you see black or red streaks.
-This would be blood.
-It could be internal bleeding caused by a trauma of some kind, or it could be something as simple as a piece of food or object going down her throat and scratching it.
+- Suppose you see black or red streaks.
+These streaks are probably blood.
+It could be internal bleeding caused by a trauma of some kind, or it could be something as simple as a piece of food or object going down your pup’s throat and scratching it.
 Either way, it’s blood, and you need to call the vet.

-- Sometimes a dog vomits so much that they start to ‘dry heave’.
-Their stomach is trying to purge something that just isn’t in there anymore, and it won’t stop.
+- Sometimes a dog vomits so much that they start to ‘dry heave.’
+Their stomach is trying to purge something that isn’t in there anymore, and it won’t stop.
 Give your vet a call.

 - If your dog has been throwing up for more than a day, please call a vet.
-I don’t know why, but I know a few people who won’t call a vet for much of anything.
-But vomiting in dogs can be caused by so many different things, it’s sometimes hard to tell.
+I know a few people who won’t call a vet for much of anything.
+But vomiting in dogs can be caused by many different things, and it’s sometimes hard to tell.

 How Can You Make Your Sick Dog Feel Better?

 When your dog is sick, she’ll want to lie around.
 She doesn’t feel well.
 Do you want to do anything when you’re sick?
-I really don’t.
-When I’m not well, I just want to be left alone until I feel better.
+I don’t.
+When I’m not well, I want to be left alone until I feel better.
 Your dog may feel this way as well, or they may go to the other extreme and become extremely needy.
-She (or he) doesn’t know what’s going on, they only know that they don’t feel good, and they may be afraid.
+She (or he) doesn’t know what’s going on, except for the fact that they don’t feel good, and they may be afraid.

-Give them a little extra love, and make sure that they don’t think they’re being bad if they throw up on the floor.
+Give them a little extra love, and make sure that they don’t think they’re wrong if they throw up on the floor.
 Cleaning up puke is never a nice thing, but it isn’t very nice to be on the other side, either.
 (Being the one who is sick.)